Aman Summer Palace Beijing

 Wander through the covered walkway to the secret door for exclusive access to the Summer Palace after all the tourists have gone.Scott Dunn team

-Call us on 858 345 1762 to start planning your vacation to The Aman Summer Palace Beijing or take a look at our itineraries to Beijing
+Call us on 858 345 1762 to start planning your vacation to Aman Summer Palace Beijing or take a look at our itineraries to Beijing

 The Aman's rooms and suites reflect traditional Chinese architecture with a regal ambience.
 The property has been sympathetically designed to acknowledge the history and cultural importance of its location and the bedrooms reflect this; whether you are staying in a Room or a Suite, the history and culture surrounding the hotel strongly influence the decor and atmosphere.